Assassination of Spencer Perceval: Troubled times

 Perceval's government was weakened by the refusals to serve of former ministers such as George Canning and William Huskisson.
 It faced massive problems at a time of considerable industrial unrest and at a low point in the war against Napoleon.
 The unsuccessful Walcheren Campaign in the Netherlands was unravelling, and the army of Sir Arthur Wellesley, the future Duke of Wellington, was pinned down in Portugal.
 At the outset of his ministry Perceval enjoyed the strong support of King George III, but in October 1810 the king lapsed into insanity and was permanently incapacitated.
 Perceval's relationship with the Prince of Wales, who became prince regent, was initially far less cordial, but in the following months he and Perceval established a reasonable affinity, perhaps motivated in part by the prince's fear that the king might recover and find his favourite statesman deposed.

 When the final British forces withdrew from Walcheren in February 1810, Wellington's force in Portugal was Britain's only military presence on the continent of Europe.
 Perceval insisted that it remain there, against the advice of most of his ministers and at great cost to the British exchequer.
 Ultimately this decision was vindicated, but for the time being his main weapon against Napoleon was the Orders in Council of 1807, inherited from the previous ministry.
 These had been issued as a tit-for-tat response to Napoleon's Continental System, a measure designed to destroy Britain's overseas trade.
 The Orders permitted the Royal Navy to detain any ship thought to be carrying goods to France or its continental allies.
 With both warring powers employing similar strategies, world trade shrank, leading to widespread hardship and dissatisfaction in key British industries, particularly textiles and cotton.
 There were frequent calls for modification or repeal of the Orders, which damaged relations with the United States to the point that, by early 1812, the two nations were on the brink of war.
+British manufacturers and merchants, many of whom faced bankruptcy, petitioned Parliament for the repeal of the Orders.
+Petitions from key industrial regions, including Yorkshire, Lancashire, Birmingham, and the Staffordshire Potteries, were supported by testimonies from over one hundred witnesses who detailed the economic devastation, poverty, and widespread distress caused by the restrictions on trade.
+Critics of the Orders argued that their repeal was essential to restoring American trade and alleviating domestic hardship.